awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 For a short sample file, see [Step 2: Upload Data to an Amazon ES Domain for Indexing](es-gsg-upload-data.md)\.

 Elasticsearch features automatic index creation when you add a document to an index that doesn't already exist\.
 It also features automatic ID generation if you don't specify an ID in the request\.
-This simple example automatically creates the `movies` index, establishes the document type of `movie`, indexes the document, and assigns it a unique ID:
+This simple example automatically creates the `movies` index, indexes the document, and assigns it a unique ID:

 ```
-POST elasticsearch_domain/movies/movie
+POST elasticsearch_domain/movies/_doc
 {"title": "Spirited Away"}
 ```

 **Important**
-To use automatic ID generation, you must use the `POST` method instead of `PUT`\.
+For automatic ID generation, use the `POST` method instead of `PUT`\.

 To verify that the document exists, you can perform the following search: